1 dead on track near Kallang MRT station; East-West Line train service partially suspended

 "As a result of this incident, train services were suspended between Bugis and Aljunied stations in both directions.
 Lavender and Kallang stations were closed," said the transport operator in a Facebook post at about 11pm.

+A white screen had been put up near the end of the train.

+Police officers could be heard telling others not to move the body and to wait for the K-9 dog unit to arrive.

-SMRT said earlier that a body was found on the track but updated its post to say a person was pronounced dead on the track.
+SMRT said earlier that a body had been found on the track but updated its post later to say that a person was pronounced dead on the track.

 "SMRT Care Team is on the ground to assist our staff and the family members of the deceased when identified," it added.